webgpu-native/webgpu-headers/doc/articles/Surfaces.md

 Issues can happen when trying to retrieve the frame's @ref WGPUTexture, so the application must check @ref WGPUSurfaceTexture `.status` to see if the surface or the device was lost, or some other windowing system issue caused a timeout.
 The environment can also change the surface without breaking it, but making the current configuration suboptimal.
 In this case, @ref WGPUSurfaceTexture `.suboptimal` will be `true` and the application should (but isn't required to) handle it.
-Surface often become suboptimal when the window is resized (so presenting requires resizing a texture, which is both performance overhead, and a visual quality degradation).
+Surfaces often become suboptimal when the window is resized (so presenting requires resizing a texture, which is both performance overhead, and a visual quality degradation).

 This is an example of how to render to a @ref WGPUSurface each frame: